Consulting

 I spent a number of years working in roles that involved crafting project proposals and agreements between academic research groups and industry.
 Tremendous value can be found in such collaborations, but they can be tricky to set up for success.
 I’ve resolved dozens of stalemates to unblock the path - I speak the language on either side, and understand both institutional and commercial/corporate constraints.

-Entrepreneurship and business operations
+Entrepreneurship and business leadership

 During graduate school, I was on a startup team at the very earliest stages of commercializing a research prototype low-dose radiation, small-footprint CAT scanner.
-Our team participated in Joshua Coval’s “Idea to IPO in 14 weeks” course at the University of Michigan business school, building a business plan and pitching VCs.
+Our team participated in Joshua Coval’s course “Idea to IPO in 14 weeks” at the University of Michigan business school, building a business plan and pitching VCs.
 Ultimately, the startup team received an SBIR grant for close to $2M in two phases and evolved into a thriving venture.
 Xoran

 I’ve also acquired and founded non-technical brick & mortar businesses, generally leading those teams alongside my primary career in technology and science.
 Over the course of a decade as CEO, I gained significant operations and strategy experience — including successfully leading a growing retail and wholesale operation through the challenges of the 2008 financial crisis.